Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Inputs from the two coincidences

 \section{Inputs from the two coincidences}

-Having established a simplified model of dark baryons and dark photons motivated by the two coincidences, we now move on to analyze the parameter space of $(f,m_D,m_{\gamma'},\epsilon)$ that is favored by these coincidences.
+Having established a simplified model of dark baryons and dark photons motivated by the two coincidences, we now proceed to analyze the region of parameter space $(f, m_D, m_{\gamma'}, \epsilon)$ favored by these considerations.